tjhickey724/cs103aExpressApp/README.md

 This is a starter project which has a simple authentication module and provides access to a mongoose database in the cloud.
+For this app the user can query for specific courses based on the course title, course subject, or Instructor email

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org